virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-The coordinates are shifted to be centered at 0.0, because it makes caclulations simpler.
+The coordinates are shifted to be centered at 0.0, because it makes calculations simpler.
 To create a `glow`, we will use an exponent of the distance to the star scaled by the size of the star.
-This will create a soft gradient that starts strong at the center of the start, and quickly fades away as  the distance increases.
+This will create a soft gradient that starts strong at the center of the star, and quickly fades away as  the distance increases.
-To make the look more randmized, we will introduce the `brightness` parameter, that will affect the power of the `glow`.
-The brightness can be recieved, again, by using a hash function with a cell id:
+To make the look more randomized, we will introduce the `brightness` parameter, which will affect the power of the `glow`.
+The brightness can be retrieved, again, by using a hash function with a cell ID:

 ```glsl